kurankat/kis2kml/README.md

 inside Google Earth.

-kis2kml is essentially a rewrite in Python of some of the functionality of giskismet, which is written in Perl and comes bundled in with Kali Linux.
+kis2kml is essentially a rewrite in Python of some of the functionality of GISKismet (https://github.com/xtr4nge/giskismet), which is written in Perl and comes bundled in with Kali Linux.

-I don't mind giskismet, it does the job relatively well, but I wanted to be able to make use of signal strength information in SQL queries, which giskismet ignores, to be able to filter networks that one can realistically attach to.
+I don't mind GISKismet, it does the job relatively well, but I wanted to be able to make use of signal strength information in SQL queries, which GISKismet ignores, to be able to filter networks that one can realistically attach to.
+I also don't think GISKismet handles clients well.
 I found Perl too hard to learn, so I taught myself Python and wrote a script to do the job.

 When exporting databased networks, you can export the whole database to a kml file, or pass the program an optional SQL query to select networks that conform with the given query.
 The SQL query must be inside double quotation marks.

 The Author in no way advocates the cracking of WiFi encryption or connecting to private networks without permission.
 Mapping of wireless access points does not violate any laws in the author's area, though I cannot comment on the legality or illegality of wardriving in your country or area.
 Please keep this in mind before using this program to parse wardriving data.

 ```